jeffsieu/typescript-from-zero/chapters/1-basics/7-union-and-literal-types/README.md

 - Union types allow you to combine multiple types into one
 - Literal types allow you to specify the exact value that a variable can have
-- Literal unions allow you to create an enum-like data type in Typescript
+- Literal unions allow you to create an enum-like data type in TypeScript